rails/rails/guides/source/action_mailer_basics.md

 #### Sending Email To Multiple Recipients

-It is possible to send email to one or more recipients in one email (e.g., informing all admins of a new signup) by setting the list of emails to the `:to` key.
-The list of emails can be an array of email addresses or a single string with the addresses separated by commas.
+An email can be sent to multiple recipients (e.g., informing all admins of a new signup) by setting the `:to` key to a list of email addresses.
+The list of addresses can be an array, or a single string of comma-separated addresses.

 ```ruby
 class AdminMailer < ApplicationMailer